 Getting married in Tuscany is a dream of a lot of people, the region has amazing ancient castles that are ideal to get married in but most of all Tuscany is known for its incredible landscapes of rolling hills and Mediterranean cypresses (they are my favorite trees!).

-Stunning coastal towns
+Stunning lake and coastal towns

 But the best reason of all to have your wedding in Italy are the beautiful photos you'll get!
 The scenery and light in popular destination wedding locations in Italy are gorgeous.
 As a wedding photographer I’m more than happy to go back to Italy over and over again because the beauty of the country will leave my clients with beautiful wedding photos every time (hiring me for your Italian wedding does not involve travel costs by the way, as all my packages include travel within western Europe).
 It doesn’t really matter if your wedding is in Venice, Tuscany, the Amalfi Coast, Puglia or the Italian lakes either.
 The light is gorgeous everywhere!